 Only one acquisition template is allowed in an OB, and therefore only one preset on sky.
 It is not possible e.g. to group in the same OB observation templates on the science object and calibration template on a standard star.
-Table 7-1 provides a short summary of the templates offered for P95.
+The next sections provide a short summary of the templates offered from P95.
 These templates should cover most needs.
 If this is not the case, users must contact the User Support Department (usd-help@eso.org) well before the start of observations.

-8.1 SPHERE Acquisition Templates
+10.1 SPHERE Acquisition Templates